-- 8. Before an Authorising Officer signs a Form, s/he must: - - (a) Have due regard for RIPA, the Home Office revised Codes of Practice, the Human Rights Act 1998, this Corporate Policy & Procedures Document and any other guidance issued, from time to time, by the Head of Democracy and Governance on such matters; - (b) Satisfy his/herself that the RIPA authorisation is: - - (i) in accordance with the law; - (ii) necessary in the circumstances of the particular case on the grounds mentioned above; and - (iii) proportionate to what it seeks to achieve. - (c) 'Proportionate' means the Authorising Officer must believe that intruding upon someone's privacy through surveillance is proportionate to the desired outcome taking into account the size of the problem as against the breach of privacy and explains why the alternative means considered would not be likely to achieve the desired outcome.
+8. Before an Authorising Officer signs a Form, s/he must: -

+- (a) Have due regard for RIPA, the Home Office Codes of Practice, the Human Rights Act 1998, this Policy and any other guidance issued, from time to time, by the Group Head of Democracy and Governance on such matters; - (b) Satisfy his/herself that the RIPA authorisation is: - - (i) in accordance with the law; - (ii) necessary in the circumstances of the particular case on the grounds mentioned above; and - (iii) proportionate to what it seeks to achieve. - (c) 'Proportionate' means the Authorising Officer must believe that intruding upon someone's privacy through surveillance is proportionate to the desired outcome taking into account the size of the problem as against the breach of privacy

+In assessing whether or not the proposed surveillance is proportionate, the Authorising Officer must be satisfied that the application form demonstrates that every other reasonable means of gathering the information has been considered and explains why the alternative means considered would not be likely to achieve the desired outcome.
 The Authorising Officer must also be satisfied that the proposed method of surveillance is the least intrusive.

-In assessing whether or not the proposed surveillance is proportionate, the Authorising Officer must be satisfied that the application form demonstrates that every other reasonable means of gathering the information has been considered